Peer review of research applications

 Independent scientific peer review is essential for achieving best practice through enhancing the quality of research.
-Peer review enables a number of experts to review the proposed study to consider aspects such as design quality, feasibility, acceptability and importance of the topic.
+Peer review should be supportive and constructive and should consider all aspects of study design including feasibility, the quality of the research questions, acceptability to study participants and the importance of the research.

-* Division of Applied Health Sciences – all research funding applications (regardless of value) must be peer reviewed prior to approval of the Head of Division.
+Research applications led by University staff must follow the University's Peer Review Procedure*.
+The Head of School/Institute will only approve proposals which require peer review, once they are satisfied appropriate review has taken place and any comments have been addressed. *Institute of Applied Health Sciences – all research funding applications (regardless of value) must be peer reviewed prior to approval of the Head of Institute.

 Internally funded projects

 As internally funded studies will not have been through the peer review process described above evidence of peer review will be requested by the Research Governance team during the assessment of the project for sponsorship.